Lower Lakes and tributaries

 There were different severities and durations (ranging from weeks to months) when the acidity affected the surface water in the Lower Lakes.

 In some areas the acid was neutralised naturally by dilution and alkalinity input following a rapid rise in lake levels following Murray–Darling Basin floodwater inflows during 2010.
-In addition, the Department of Environment, Water and Natural Resources undertook treatment of acidity via aerial limestone addition.
+In addition, the Department of Environment and Water undertook treatment of acidity via aerial limestone addition.
 This was conducted in Currency Creek and Boggy Lake, two of the most affected areas, and was highly successful in achieving neutralisation over large areas.

 The main way to prevent acidification from occuring again is to ensure acid sulfate soils are kept wet and not exposed to air.
 Managing water levels in the Lower Lakes is one way that acid sulfate soils are being actively contained.